SIGNALS ANALYTICS (ACQ BY KENSHOO)

 DISRUPTING THE CONSULTING INDUSTRY

 When I joined Signals Analytics, a successful company with multiple 'Fortune 1000' companies as clients and years of consulting experience, it was looking to expand its offering in the form of a product.
 Transforming a service-oriented offering into a pre-packaged product is a challenging task, especially in a world that is dominated by consultants.
+While the company had a clear buyer persona, the user persona appeared to be a different user.
+Proividing value to both user types proved to be challenging as well.

 APPROACH